mihi314/stringart/README.md

 <img src="images/red and blue.jpg?raw=true" width="500">

 #### Usage
-It's hosted at TODO, but make sure to use chrome, as it will probably not work poperly in other browsers.
+It's hosted at TODO, but make sure to use chrome, as it will probably not work properly in other browsers.

 [yt]: https://www.youtube.com/watch?v=YlJMmU01oq4